bdon1990x/minecraft-alaina/docs/proposal.md

 - Time the agent take to finish the task.
 - Mistakes the agent made through the process.

+As for quantitative evualuations we will look at the training time of model.

 #### Qualitative:

 - Completeness of the building.
 Is every block arranged correctly?
 Is any part of the structure missing?

+In terms of qualitative evaluations, we would like to evaluate the generated structures by how seamlessly they pass the eye-test.
+We'd like to ask questions such as, 'Does the structure look at all abnormal?', 'Does it resemble the desired item?', or 'Is the object structurally sound?'

 ### Appointment with the Instructor